doubles078/DanVsWorld/posts/organizing-life-with-google-sheets.md

 A lot of my friends LOVE the approaches below.
 My favorite I have tried alongside the Master List was the Bullet Journal approach.

 - [Bullet Journal](https://bulletjournal.com/): A handwritten approach to organizing life
+- [Notion](https://www.notion.so/): Marketed for teams, a mix and match of a lot of the best parts from the tools below
 - [Evernote](https://evernote.com/): Great for mobile and desktop note taking
 - [Miro](https://miro.com/): Create digital 'whiteboards' and collaborations
 - [Trello](https://trello.com/en-US): Create To Do boards to manage projects and organize tasks